kamilkisiela/apollo-angular/website/docs/get-started.md

 ---
-title: Setup and options
+title: Get started
+description: Set up Apollo in your Angular app
 ---
+This short set of instructions gets you up and running with Apollo Angular.

-## Installation
+# Installation

 The simplest way to get started with Apollo Angular is by running `ng add apollo-angular` command.